amouro/drupalden_iwakuni_2023/section-4.md

 <!--
-In the official definition from the Ministry of Education of Taiwan, there were 1,263 out of 5,000 common used traditional Chinese characters.
+In the official definition from the Ministry of Education of Taiwan, there were 1,263 out of 5,000 commonly used traditional Chinese characters.
-Around ten years ago, the officials reviewed and merged a lot of them.
+Around ten years ago,
-And it was reduced to 580.
+officials reviewed and merged many of them, reducing the number to 580.

 <b>Next slide >>>>></b>
 -->